kelvin0520lcy/campus-crawler/README.md

 After Expo starts, the app can be opened using an iOS simulator, Android emulator, or a physical device with Expo Go.

+For setting up Expo Go or an emulator/simulator, please refer to the official Expo guides below:

+- **Windows:** Please refer to the [Expo Android Studio Emulator guide](https://docs.expo.dev/workflow/android-studio-emulator/) to set up and run the app on an Android Emulator.
+- **macOS:** Please refer to the [Expo iOS Simulator guide](https://docs.expo.dev/workflow/ios-simulator/) to set up and run the app on an iOS Simulator.
+- **Physical device:** Please refer to the [Expo Go page](https://expo.dev/go) to install Expo Go on your Android or iOS device.

 ### Accessing the App

 Once the mobile app is opened, the user can access the proof of concept through the following steps: